Captain8771/Nebula/server-side/README.md

 ### ok how do i actually do the funny
 1. open your terminal of choice and navigate to the server-side directory.
 2. pnpm i
+3. edit the first few lines of index.ts (namely, the guild and channel id one)
-3. tsc
+4. tsc
-4. use your operating system's way to set the environment variable BOT_TOKEN to the token of the bot
+5. use your operating system's way to set the environment variable BOT_TOKEN to the token of the bot
-5. node index.js
+6. node index.js
-6. profit
+7. profit